 - Aglandau: Olive oil is characterized by its fruity vegetal taste.
 It is fiery with a slight peppery bitterness.

 The Extra Virgin Olive Oil PDO of the Vallée des Baux de Provence with green fruity, intense and fruity taste: a soft and velvety oil, fine and harmonious, wise and classic with aromas of fresh hay, cut herbs with a slight perfume of raw artichoke and a subtle taste of dried fruits and almonds.
 An olive oil to discover on green salads, tomatoes and eggplants, fish, meat (beef, lamb, veal).
 For an original note, add a few drops of this olive oil to your strawberry and raspberry desserts.

 The Extra Virgin Olive Oil PDO of the Vallée des Baux de Provence with black fruit, old-fashioned taste: sweetness and authenticity with aromas of candied olives, black olives, truffle.
 No bitterness and little or no ardour.
 An olive oil to be preferred on lamb, game and bull.
 But also, shellfish, oysters and mussels.
 Excellent for making chocolate desserts.

 The position of olive oil production:

-Find the position of the producer who joins the Compagnie de l’Huile d’Olive.
+Find the position of the producer who joined La Compagnie de l’Huile d’Olive.